 Texting and driving is the most notorious form of distracted driving — leading to thousands of deaths a year across the country.
 But texting isn’t the only distraction we face on the road.
 Eating, talking with passengers or fiddling with the entertainment console all lead to distracted accidents as well.
 All of which are very preventable.

 If you’ve read through the insurance and claims section of this page, you’ll know it’s against the law to leave the scene of an accident if you’re at-fault even if the damaged vehicle is unattended.
-Don’t be the person charged with a crime because they left the scene of an accident.
+Don’t be the person charged with a crime because they left the scene of a hit and run accident.

 Hearing “DUI” normally connotes the idea of drunk driving.
 In Colorado, we have the added issue of marijuana use while driving.
 Whatever your vice, make sure to do it in moderation.
 The consequences of a DUI far outweigh the gains of getting home from the bar early.

-This is one of the more common accidents we see in Colorado Springs and are often the fault of the rear vehicle.
-In Colorado, we have a shared negligence statue which can find the front driver partially at fault if it is found they acted recklessly enough to cause the accident.
+Rear-end collisions are one of the more common accidents we see in Colorado Springs and are often the fault of the following vehicle.
+In Colorado, we have a shared negligence statue which can find the leading driver partially at fault if it is found they acted recklessly enough to cause the accident.

 Two vehicles colliding at high speeds in opposite directions often lead to the more serious injuries we see in car wrecks.
 Head-on collisions are a common cause of whiplash, head injuries, and neck contusions.

 Referred to as “side impact collisions” in the industry, these are often the scariest since they happen out of your peripheral vision and go unforeseen.
 Behind head-on collisions, side-impact collisions have the second highest fatality rate among car accidents.

 On our windy mountain roads here in Colorado, rollovers are common among SUV, truck and van drivers.
 In the case your rollover accident was caused by a negligent driver, you’ll need a Colorado Springs car accident attorney to help you navigate the shared negligence in the accident.